richardbarad/musa_capstone/README.md

 This repository contains the codebase for Richard Barad's capstone project for MUSA 8020 Capstone Project.

-The project involved publishing the results of the capstone project fo BigQuery and creating an interactive map using Carto.
+The story map component of the project involved publishing the results of the capstone project fo BigQuery and creating an interactive map using Carto.
 This piece of the capstone project is also used as a a final project for MUSA 5090 Geospatial Cloud Computing and Visualization and was completed by Richard Barad and Dave Drennan.
 The Carto Dashboard is available [here](https://clausa.app.carto.com/map/39f234f9-2648-42cf-a2c1-f0ba9b860aec).

 # Project Goals